TurkuNLP/toxicity-classifier/README.md

 ## Demo
 A demo can be found [here](https://github.com/TurkuNLP/toxicity-classifier/blob/main/prediction_scripts/Toxicity_Demo.ipynb)

+## Presentations
+A powerpoint file of the presentation held at NoDaLiDa 2023 can be found in the repository root.

 ## Citing
 if you want to cite our work, use the bibtex below: